Hussam-Omari/Hussam-Omari/me.md

 - 👋 Hi, I’m Hussam Omari, I have a master degree in Agriculture Engineer
 - 👀 I’m interested in Data science and analytics
-- 🌱 I’m currently working in data analysis with Python
+- 🌱 I’m currently working on data analysis projects using Python, SAS, and SPSS

 - 📫 How to reach me hussam2jamal@yahoo.com